CBN Graduate Program Requirements

-The department offers graduate study and research leading to both the Master of Science (M.S.) degree and the Doctor of Philosophy (Ph.D.) degree in either Neuroscience or Biological Sciences.
-Prospective students wishing to apply directly to the Department of Cell Biology & Neuroscience must first secure a faculty mentor prior to beginning the application process.
-All other applicants may apply through the Molecular BIOSciences Program do not need to secure a mentor prior to application.
+The department offers graduate study and research leading to a Master of Biological Science (M.S.) degree or a Doctor of Philosophy (Ph.D.) in either Neuroscience or Biological Sciences.
+Prospective students wishing to apply directly to the Department of Cell Biology & Neuroscience must first secure a faculty mentor prior to the on-line application process.
+Applicants applying through the Molecular BIOSciences Program do not need to secure a mentor prior to application.

 Ph.D. and M.S.
 Degree Programs

 A Bachelor's degree in an area of Biology, Chemistry, Physics, Applied Math or Psychology is recommended.
 Students with Bachelor’s degrees outside these areas are also encouraged to apply; such students will generally be required to complete appropriate courses while enrolled at MSU to make up subject matter deficiencies prior to full acceptance into the Ph.D. and Masters programs.
 Factors that the department uses in its admissions process may include GRE scores, TOEFL scores (for non-native English speakers), reference letters, GPA and previous coursework and research experience.

 The Department of Cell Biology & Neuroscience also participates in the Molecular BIOSciences Program at MSU.
 This is an interdisciplinary graduate training program that includes faculty from a wide range of departments specializing in aspects of biology on the MSU campus.

 Complete details about the application process can be found here.

 Two options are offered for the Master's degree: